slalombuild/secureli/README.md

 ```

 Running `secureli init` will allow seCureLI to detect the languages in your repo, install pre-commit, install all the appropriate pre-commit hooks for your local repo, run a scan for secrets in your local repo, and update the installed hooks.

+#### Preserving Pre-Commit Config

+If you have an existing pre-commit config file you want to preserve when running `secureli init`, you can use the `--preserve-precommit-config` flag.
+This is useful for example when checking out a repo with an existing pre-commit config file.

 ### Scan